stephaniechallita/dsl/README.md

 - Functions and variables

 **N.B. :** For units, you can either implement it as "cast function" or as a concrete type in the language.
+> For units, you can either implement it as "cast function" or as a concrete type in the language.
+As a cast -> `var number length = 10 in cm`.
+As a type -> `var cm length = 10`.

 ### Ecore modeling